two pilots sitting inside plane 2064123

 Recommended Online Degree Programs

 There are lots of places to get the degrees in this list, and it’s even possible to study for some of these degrees online.
-Prospective employers will take a sharp look, however, at the higher education institution that you chose for your degree, and degrees from institutions like the United States Air Force Academy are viewed most favorably.
+But you should know that employers will look very closely at the school you chose for your degree.
+Degrees from schools like the United States Air Force Academy will look better to them than lower-quality schools.

-In this list, we’ll cover the top 10 degrees you might want to consider as you embark on your path to becoming a pilot.
-The degrees toward the beginning of our list are the most suited for your career choice, but all of the undergraduate degrees we’ve listed will take you one step closer to soaring through the skies.
+In this list, we’ll cover the top 10 degrees you might want to consider as you work to become a pilot.
+Some degrees might be a more direct road than others, but all of the degrees we’ve listed will take you one step closer to soaring through the skies.
 Read on for a full overview of the 10 best degrees to get for becoming a pilot and why they’re useful for your career ambitions.

 1. Bachelor of Aviation

-The most common type of higher education to pursue when you want to be a pilot is a bachelor’s degree in aviation.
-Some higher education institutions offer this degree as part of a Bachelor of Science (BS) program, and others offer aviation education as part of a Bachelor of Arts (BA) program.
-In either case, this type of degree covers everything you need to know to be a pilot.
+The most obvious degree to get if you want to be a pilot is a bachelor’s degree in aviation.
+Some schools offer an aviation degree as a Bachelor of Science (BS) program.
+But others offer aviation education as part of a Bachelor of Arts (BA).
+In either case, it’s a very specific kind of degree that covers everything you need to know to be a pilot.

 How does it prepare you for being a pilot?

-If you want to find a job in aviation the moment that you graduate, shooting for a bachelor’s degree in aviation is the most direct route.
-During the last two years of your studies, you’ll be expected to find internship opportunities with airliners or other related companies, which makes pursuing a bachelor’s degree in aviation a very career-oriented pursuit.
+So if you want a job in aviation as soon as you graduate, shooting for a bachelor’s degree in aviation is the most direct route.
+In the last two years of school, you can find internships with airlines or other aviation-related companies.
+That’s why a bachelor’s degree in aviation is a very career-oriented choice.

-For prospective pilots who want to take their time on their paths to the skies, other educational programs might be more appropriate.
-Keep in mind that many of the same courses taught in Bachelor of Aviation programs are also components of other degree paths, and it’s always possible to brush up on relevant course material after you’ve received a degree in another discipline.
+If you won’t mind taking your time on your path to the skies, there are other degrees that will work.
+Keep in mind that many of the same courses taught in Bachelor of Aviation programs are also components of other degree paths.
+If you take a different route to become a pilot, you can still build on a degree in a different area.

 2. Bachelor of Science in Aviation Technology

-Since aviation technology programs prepare you to take to the air, they involve a significant amount of flight training.
-Aircraft maintenance will also comprise a significant portion of your coursework, and you’ll learn how to operate aircraft systems.
-Plus, you’ll also brush up on aerodynamics and other facets of physics that apply to operating aircraft.
+Since aviation technology programs prepare you to take to the air, they involve a lot of flight training.
+You’ll also learn about aircraft maintenance, and how to operate aircraft systems.
+Plus, you’ll brush up on aerodynamics and other parts of physics that apply to operating aircraft.

 How does it prepare you for being a pilot?